-This is considered the best relationship book because it answers intimate questions about what it is to love and how do we hold onto it long term.
+This is considered one of the best relationship books because it answers intimate questions about what it is to love and how do we hold onto it long term.

 With this best relationship book as your guide, you can learn about self–discovery, along with love and what it means.
 This book uses a motivation-based personality system that will help you to form loving, meaningful partnerships.

 The Enneagram in Love focuses on romantic relationships but is meant for you if you are looking for self-help and to improve your relationship with others, be it a romantic partner, a friend, or anyone else.
 The best part is that it’s not just for couples.

 It can be one of the best relationship books for singles looking for ways to foster more meaningful connections with potential partners as well as those who just want to make different relationships in their lives more wholesome and fulfilling.

 12. How To Be An Adult In Relationships: The Five Keys To Mindful Loving By David Richo